Prag8855/aab/content/guides/immigration-office.md

 The Berlin Ausländerbehörde accepts Visa and Mastercard.

+If you apply for a residence permit online, you can pay with Visa, Mastercard or PayPal.
+You can't pay with cash or [[Girocard]].

 ???
 Do they accept cash.
 Is Keplerstraße different? ???

 ### How to pay